Last Updated: March 12, 2020

 Concern 1 – Selling the Migration Internally to CIO/CFO

 The first concern is convincing management within your organization to proceed with the migration to IPv6.
 Since IPv6 is most likely “not replacing” your IPv4 network, you will be running them concurrently – which impacts things financially since there are direct operational costs.
-In this Concern, we mention the CIO or CFO, but this could just as easily be any other decision maker or stakeholder in the project’s approval process.
+You got it – dual-stack = two networks, so you are going to need to present this effectively so it doesn’t come across as “double the workload”.
+In this Concern, we mention the CIO or CFO, but this could just as easily be any other decision-maker or stakeholder in the project’s approval process.
 This concern normally arises in other projects as well for similar reasons.
 Not everyone is an expert on technical matters, nor should they be expected to be.
-As IT professionals however, it does become our responsibility to communicate our expertise effectively so those that do make decisions can make them while informed, and not based off fear, confusion, or past experiences that were not well planned or thought out.
-Since IPv6 can be a “disruptive” upgrade, and changes the networking game in a few ways, expect resistance by decision makers.
+As IT professionals, however, it does become our responsibility to communicate our expertise effectively so those that do make decisions can make them while informed, and not based on fear, confusion, or past experiences that were not well planned or thought out.
+Since IPv6 can be a “disruptive” upgrade (especially if done incorrectly) and changes the networking game in a few ways, expect resistance by decision-makers.

-One angle that would recommended is not only showcasing the short term impact (potentially getting new hardware, training, etc) but also getting a feel for the long term.
-If done correctly, deploying IPv6 sets you up for the not too distant world where IPv4 is deployed less and less.
-Then you get to have the conversation regarding “What do we need IPv4-only networks for?”
-These are the long term planning perspectives that executives like to understand – that costs don’t just increase forever, but this protocol shift will possibly have a short term increase as the technology is absorbed, and then falls below legacy costs, while provided higher levels of scalability and performance.
+A key angle is not only showcasing the short term impact (potentially getting new hardware, training, etc) but also getting a feel for the long term.
+If done correctly, deploying IPv6 sets you up for the not too distant world where IPv4 is deployed less and less and your network “reach” is growing more and more.
+The result is that you can frame the longer-term discussions regarding “What do we need IPv4-only networks for?”
+These are the long term planning perspectives that executives like (and need) to understand – that costs don’t just increase forever, but this protocol shift will possibly have a short term increase as the technology is absorbed, and then falls below legacy costs, while providing higher levels of scalability, redundancy, and performance for both the internal network and external links.

 Concern 2 – The Cost

-Having the correct personnel on the project can help reduce cost.
-These personnel will need to be efficient at their tasks, communicate well, and have a variety of experience and points of view (not so much into other departments besides IT yet, but good to have nonetheless).
+Having the correct personnel on the project can help reduce costs.
+This personnel will need to be efficient at their tasks, communicate well, and have a variety of experience and points of view (not so much into other departments besides IT yet, but good to have nonetheless).
 The faster a plan can be written and proposed, the fewer hours and people it takes, reducing cost.
 Within this plan, it is also recommended to combine projects.
-Once the migration over to IPv6 begins, it can be combined with other projects running such as PC replacement.
+Once the migration over to IPv6 begins, it can be combined with other projects running such as PC replacement or datacenter updates.
 This will perform two tasks at once, removing the need to revisit a project already completed, saving cost.
 Many of these ideas are already in use in many businesses to save cost through the same or similar means.
 You can also consult project managers or other organization resources for more ideas.

 When dealing with the concern of cost, remember it includes more than money.
-It is any resource that will be used from the organization.
+It is any resource that will be used by the organization.
 Time and personnel are costs that should always be seriously considered.
 Consulting other business leaders on conserving cost is a good step, along with having good team members working on the project, and even soliciting ideas can help.
-At the very least, always try to never come in over cost.
+At the very least, always try to never come in over cost and be realistic.

-One aspect of IPv6 deployment that cost may not overtly address is going to be on the software side.
+One aspect of IPv6 deployment that cost may not overtly address is going to be on the software side for applications that you either build/manage internally or buy commercially.
 It could be little things like:

 - The perpetual license for the software you bought 5 years ago and let maintenance expire – will it support IPv6 even if you update it?
 Or do you need to keep an IPv4 only network island for legacy applications like this?